 How much will my insurance go up after getting a speeding ticket?

 Some insurers will not raise your premium if it’s your only violation.
 Others may only raise your rate if you were driving 15 miles over the speed limit.
 It’s best to compare insurers to make sure you’re with the most forgiving car insurance company.
-For a general idea of how much a speeding ticket can cost you in insurance hikes, use this traffic ticket calculator.

 Can going to traffic school help my insurance rates?